 RE-ENTRY POLICY: All students who withdraw may re-enter into the program without the loss of credit of Board of Barbering & Cosmetology hours provided they left in good standing at the date of their withdrawal.
-All records of the students are stored for five (5) years and it is the responsibility of the student to maintain all documents received from the institution.
+All records of the students are stored for five (5) years (with transcripts & certificates being stored permanently) and it is the responsibility of the student to maintain all documents received from the institution.
 The institution reserves the right to evaluate the previous enrollment and to verify that the student was in good standing with the institution before the student is accepted for re-enrollment.

 HOUSING: This institution does not assist in finding housing for students.
+This institution does not operate dormitories or other housing facilities.
 Housing available for a one bedroom apartment would cost approximately \$1,200.00 For further information contact Apartments.com